DefElement/defelement.com/README.md

 is released under a
 [Creative Commons Attribution 4.0 International (CC BY 4.0) license](LICENSE-CC.txt).

+The examples included in DefElement are generated using [Symfem](https://github.com/mscroggs/symfem).

 ## Building the website
 Before building the website, you must install the required Python dependencies: